Breathing K-Means: Superior K-Means Solutions through Dynamic K-Values: Introduction

 \subsection{The \KM{} Problem}

-A common task in data analysis or data compression is to describe a large data set consisting of numeric vectors by a smaller set of representative vectors, often called \emph{centroids}.
-This is known as the \km{} problem.
+A common task in data analysis or compression is to describe an extensive data set consisting of numeric vectors by a smaller set of representative vectors, often called \emph{centroids}.
+This task is known as the \km{} problem.